 Greetings play a significant role in the spiritual life of Vietnamese.
 It is not only a communication etiquette but also a mental expression of community.
 With historical and cultural traditions over a thousand years, greetings represent national characters such as respecting elders, teachers or appreciating other social relationships.
 For Vietnamese, a greeting is not a simple sentence.
 There are many different ways to give the signal that you are greeting other people.
-If you are planning to make a Vietnam tour package, let’s take a quick view of Vietnam greeting and etiquette.
+If you are planning to make a Vietnam vacation packages, let’s take a quick view of Vietnam greeting and etiquette.

 How do You Say Greetings in Vietnamese?